 It's a public document, but let me give you just an excerpt or two that I think you'll find interesting.

-Their call to action says to students around the country and demands that they organize in this manner, that they call for them to uh engage in resistance, and they say resistance comes in all forms armed struggle, general strikes, and popular demonstration.
+Their call to action says to students around the country and demands that they organize in this manner that they call for them to engage in resistance.

-All of it is legitimate and all of it is necessary.
+All of it is legitimate, and all of it is necessary.

-Um this is why it's not safe on college campuses, and that's what the complaint alleges.
+This is why it's not safe on college campuses.

-David, that is uh, you know, a great depiction.
+David, that is a great depiction.

 Super glad that you're on the case.